beviah/CollabNext/README.md

 Note: Community and centrality are properties not present in openalex, but calculated on a portion of the graph ingested through ETL step.

+## TODO

+### Sentence restructuring... sensitivity issues:

+ Only the last one returned what I was looking for:
+ - Q: give me researchers from different communities and universities on the topics of health
+ - Q: give me researchers from different communities on the topics of health
+ - Q: give me authors from different communities on the topics of health
+ - Q: give me researchers on the topics of health belonging to distinct communities
+ - Q: give me researchers from different communities on the topics of mentalhealth
+ - Q: give me researchers from different communities on the topics of mental health
+ - Q: give me authors from different communities on the topics of mental health
+ - **Q: give me authors of works on the topic of mental health that belong to distinct communities**
+ - A: M. D. MacNeil, F.W.C.
+Neser, Rulien Grobler, F.H.
+De Witt, Errol D. Cason, Ockert Einkamerer, G.C.
+Josling, H.A.
+O’Neill, Mike D Fair, J. J. Baloyi

+Seems sentence needs to follow the pattern of the CYPHER query.. so another step should be instructing LLM to figure out how to restructure the sentence in the specified way.

 ## Behind the scenes

 Q: give me institution with most different communities of authors of works on results